-6 This machine is not a toy:
+7 This machine is not a toy:

-- Your close attention is necessary when the machine is used by or near children. - Do not use outdoors.
+- Your close attention is necessary when the machine is used by or near children. - The plastic bag that this machine was supplied in should be kept out of the reach of children or disposed of.
+Never allow children to play with the bag due to the danger of suffocation. - Do not use outdoors.

-7 For a longer service life:
+8 For a longer service life: